Dr Chloe Paidoussis Mitchell CPsychol, AFBPsS

 Dr Chloe's Mission

-Recovery is possible when we discover how to be unconditionally loving with ourself, we hold awareness about how we may get out of survival mode, we end the negative loops, we stand strong in our purpose and we accept that everything about our life has been part of a greater unfolding story we get to author.
+Recovery is possible when we stand strong in our purpose and we accept that everything about our life has been part of a greater unfolding story we need to reframe.

 Dr Chloe's Vision

-Dr Chloe's vision is about de-stigmatising Mental Health and bringing like minded people together to talk fearlessly about the human condition, about what loss, trauma and distress is like and share understanding of how compassion, unconditional self love and meaning can help the world become a more empathic compassionate place.
+Dr Chloe's vision is about de-stigmatising Mental Health and bringing like minded people together to talk safely and openly about the human condition, loss, and the trauma of grief.

 We cant change what sits outside of us.
 But we can change how we respond and change is always evolving within us.

 Learning to navigate mental health is a process and good therapy means you are heard, validated, acknowledged, empathised with and supported to process all of your emotions (good and bad) in a safe space that allows for destructive unconscious beliefs to be revealed and for choices to be explored without judgements and control.